haricharan-mutte/api-gateway/README.md

 | **Authorization**  | Verifying **what you're allowed to do** (roles, permissions, access control) |

 ---
+# 🔐 Now Let’s Understand: What is OAuth 2.0?
+OAuth 2.0 is an authorization framework.
+That means:

+🎯 It allows one system (client) to get permission (authorization) to access user data from another system (resource server) — without ever seeing the user's password.

+---

 # 🧱 Part 2: Common Authentication Methods